ginobilinie/codeBook/README.md

 11. longestPalindrome.cpp: The main point is to loop around each element: check the left-right elements around each element, and we also should consider odd/even cases.

+12. zigzag.cpp: inference the simple math rule.
+Also, pay attention to case when numRows==1.

 # old
 for fun, forever